Snorkeling Spots for Every Budget

 Budget tips:

-• Park entry is $8 USD per vehicle, and snorkeling gear can be rented for $12–20 USD.
+Entrance to the park is $8 USD per car, and snorkeling gear is available for rent for $12–20 USD.

 What to see: